-On June 6, exactly at 1:59 pm, an old man on a somewhat older Dutch bicycle was cycling in a really strange place in Poland.
-We was riding south through the hamlet of Klukowicze a few hundred meters from the Belarusian border.
+On June 6, exactly at 1:59 pm, an old man on an old Dutch bicycle was cycling in a really strange place in Poland.
+He was riding South through the hamlet of Klukowicze, a few hundred meters from the Belarusian border.
 What was this man doing at these unusual coordinates?

 The policeman behind the wheel did not say anything, but the woman suggested that the man should get off his bike: “kontrola”, check.